ucsb-cs184-f24/team09-Shopping/team/sprint02/lec05.md

   ## Completed Agenda:
   1. Creating User Stories and assigning them to respective user (move at least one to In-Progress/Done column)
+  2. Assigned Retro Leader for this week to Kenisha (kenisha-v)